credativ/plutono/docs/sources/enterprise/export-pdf.md

 You can generate PDFs from any of your dashboards and save it to file.

-> Only available in Grafana Enterprise v6.7+.
+> Only available in Plutono Enterprise v6.7+.

 1. In the upper right corner of the dashboard that you want to export as PDF, click the **Share dashboard** icon.
 1. On the PDF tab, select the layout option for exported dashboard: **Portrait** or **Landscape**.
 1. Click **Save as PDF** to render dashboard as a PDF document.
-   Grafana opens the PDF in a new window or browser tab.
+   Plutono opens the PDF in a new window or browser tab.